 - What to do if you lose the line that connects you to the exit of the cave

-- What to do if your dive buddy gets tangled in the line.
+- What to do if your dive buddy becomes tangled in the line.

-As you can tell, you could be faced with a number of extreme situations when cave diving, so you need to have no fear and keep calm.
+You could be faced with some extreme circumstances while cave diving, so you need to have no fear and keep calm.
 If you want to become a great cave diver, we recommend putting in many open water hours so that you are prepared and confident, even in challenging situations.

-There are four main types of caves that you can dive in, let’s take a look at them:
+There are four main types of caves that you can dive in:

-Sea Caves: these caves are created naturally by waves and aren’t usually very deep or long.
-They are most commonly found in coastal regions and are a great place to begin your cave diving adventures.
+- Sea Caves: These caves are naturally created by waves and are not usually very deep or especially long.
+They are most commonly found in coastal regions and are a great place to begin your cave diving adventure or to build experience.

-Coral Caves: these caves are carpeted in large formations of colourful coral.
-Diving in coral caves you will find many coral reefs growing together to form closed off caves.
-Coral caves are often shaped like tunnels and are home to an abundance of wildlife.
+- Coral Caves: These caves are carpeted in large formations of colourful coral.
+When diving in coral, you will see many coral reefs growing together to form closed-off caves.
+Coral caves are often shaped like tunnels and are home to a lot of marine life.

-Lava Tubes: formed by volcanic activity, lava tubes are formed when a volcano erupts and hits the sea.
-As soon as the lava hits the ocean, the surface starts to cool and harden, while inside the lava is still moving, creating a tube.
-Some of the world’s most stunning lava tubes can be found in Hawaii.
+- Lava Tubes: A lava tube is formed by volcanic activity when a volcano erupts and hits the sea.
+When the lava hits the ocean, the surface cools and hardens, while inside the lava still moves, creating a tube.
+Some of the world’s best lava tubes are in Hawaii.

-Solution Caves: these caves are formed over hundreds of years.
-Very slowly, water containing carbonic acid seeps through the limestone and dissolves the rock at the lower level, this is what creates the cave structure.
-You can find beautiful solution caves in Florida.
+- Solution Caves: A solution cave is formed over hundreds of years.
+Water containing carbonic acid slowly seeps into the limestone and dissolves the rock at lower levels, which is what creates the cave structure.
+There are beautiful solution caves in Florida.

 Cave Diving Equipment

-The most important part of any cave diving equipment is that it is firmly strapped down.
-This point cannot be emphasised enough.
-Lose equipment or flapping fin straps are a serious risk to cave divers as they can cause entanglement.
-So, all gauges, hoses, and regulators need to be tightly fitted to your suit and everything must be properly strapped down.
+The most important thing about all cave diving equipment is that it is firmly strapped down, which cannot be emphasised enough.
+Loose equipment or flapping fin straps are a big risk to cave divers as they can cause entanglement.
+All gauges, hoses, and regulators need to be tightly fitted to the diver’s suit and properly strapped down.

-If you’re going to make the plunge and experience cave diving, you want to make sure you’re signing up for an incredible experience.
-That’s why we have put together a quick list of the world’s best cave diving locations, just for you.
+If you are going to take the plunge and experience the thrills of cave diving, you want to make sure you are signing up for an incredible experience.
+This is why we have put together a quick list of the world’s best cave diving locations, just for you, below:

 1. Cenote Angelita – Tulum, Mexico

 Found on the Yucatan Peninsula, the Cenote Angelita is a stunning cave diving experience.
 For years it has mystified divers with its layers of hydrogen sulphate.
-This creates a cloudy, almost mythical effect that separates the clear water from the salt water 100 feet below.
+This creates a cloudy, almost mythical effect that separates the clear water from the salt water at 30 m (or 100 feet) below.

 When to Dive: May to September